Skip to main content

 • SERVER_PROTOCOL, SERVER_HOST, and SERVER_PORT are used to generate agent installation scripts

-• CORS_ORIGIN must match the URL you use to access the frontend
+• CORS_ORIGIN must match the URL you use to access PatchMon in your browser

 • Set TRUST_PROXY to true when behind nginx, Apache, or other reverse proxies